 Using Vinyl Siding

 American Craftsman homes use copious amounts of wood and stone for a natural look.
-Using wood for siding or as frames for replacement windows, however, has a lot of downsides, which include high maintenance, risk of rot and mold and mildew growth.
+However, using wood for siding on an American Craftsman home has many downsides, including high maintenance, risk of rot and mold, and mildew growth.

-At Woodbridge Home Exteriors, we offer the most advanced vinyl siding ever made.
+We offer the most advanced exterior vinyl siding ever made at Woodbridge Home Solutions.
 Our vinyl siding comes with authentic-looking wood grain textures.
 Its dark pigment is distributed uniformly throughout the material, making it look more natural.
 Unlike wood, it has a protective polymer film that resists fading, chipping, cracking, or rotting.